nuxt-modules/og-image/README.md

 The module exposes a composition and component API to implement your `og:image` generation.
 You should pick whichever one you prefer using.

-## OgImageStatic / defineOgImageStatic
+## OgImage / defineOgImage

-The `OgImageStatic` component and the `defineOgImageStatic` composable creates a static image that will be prerendered.
+The `OgImage` component and the `defineOgImage` composable creates a static image that will be prerendered.

 The options follow the [OgImageOptions](#OgImageOptions) interface,